raj713335/INTELEGIX/README.md

 </p>

-## Vision
+## Vision Statement

-It has three vision based functionalities right now:
+- It has three vision based functionalities right now:

     1. Detects if a Driver is drowsy.
     2. Uses a custom trained model based on yolov4 Darknet architecture to detect if a person is smoking while driving.
     3. Uses a custom trained model based on yolov4 Darknet architecture to detect if a person is using cell phone while driving.

-### Facial Landmarks to detect if driver is Drowsy
+- Facial Landmarks to detect if driver is Drowsy

     To give landmarking on the eyelashes and if two lines on upper and lower eyelashes intersect the the application gives a warning message indicating the driver is Drowsey.

     It is implemented in `AI_DRIVER_MONITORING.py` and is used for tracking eyes,and eyelashes.

-### Smoking and cellphone Detection while driving
+- Smoking and cellphone Detection while driving

     `AI_DRIVER_MONITORING.py` is for detecting drivers using mobile phones and smoking while driving .
 It is based on a custom trained yolov4 architecture based Darknet Model.

     Tips to train a custom based yolov4 based object Detection model you can refer <a href="https://blog.roboflow.com/train-a-tensorflow2-object-detection-model/">here.</a>